dEAduction/dEAduction/tools/github-issues/labels.md

 	- area::tests
 	- area::tools
 	- area::ui
-- Type
+- Type labels:
-	- type::bug report
+	- type::bug
 	- type::discussion
-	- type::suggestion::new feature
+	- type::new feature
+	- type::refactor
+- One Approvation label (see others below):
-	- type::suggestion::refactoring
+	- approved::new

 # To be put by core-team
 One and only one per category.
-- Priority
+- Priority labels:
 	- priority::critical
 	- priority::high
 	- priority::low
 	- priority::medium
-- Status
+- Status labels:
 	- status::abandoned
 	- status::closed
 	- status::discussion needed